xuchen66/sphinx-emdocs/source/fasttomo.rst

 Most of time consuming actions are the multiple tracking shots and auto-focusing precedures.

-This makes us to think we might be able to save time if we can have a way to eliminate most of, if not completely, the Focus and
-Tracking Shots, we can save time for tilting series data collection.
+This makes us to think if we could have a way to eliminate most of, if not completely, the Focus and Tracking Shots, we might save time for tilting series data collection.

 .. _fasttomo: